The Process in a Nutshell

-- Create a Google Apps Super Administrator Account for Populi (e.g.
+- Create a Google Super Administrator Account for Populi (e.g.

 - Set up an SPF record to allow Populi to send email on behalf of your .edu domain.

-- Confirm that all Google Apps users have matching Populi user accounts.
+- Confirm that all Google users have matching Populi user accounts.
 For example, Populi user

 email@example.com.
-If usernames and passwords don't match up, those users won't be able to log in after the integration!
+If usernames do not match up exactly, those users won't be able to log in after the integration!

 - Notify your users of the upcoming changes:

-- They will now log in to Google Apps with their Populi password.
+- They will now log in to Google with their Populi password.